 What’s the average cost of health insurance in D.C.?

 The average cost of health insurance in Washington D.C. is $424 monthly.

 If you qualify for Medicaid, you get free health insurance.
 Your income must fall below 138% of the federal poverty line.

 What’s the maximum income to qualify for Medicaid in D.C.?

 For an individual, the maximum household income is $18,075.
 For a family of four, the maximum household income is $36,908.

 Does Washington D.C. have good healthcare?

-Hospitals in Washington D.C have received a low rating for quality and safety for healthcare.
+Hospitals in Washington D.C have received a low rating for the quality and safety of healthcare.

 What is the penalty for not having health insurance in D.C.?

 The penalty amount is either 2.5% of the gross family household income or $695 per individual and $347.50 per child; you’ll pay whichever amount is greater.
 Qualifying health coverage in Washington D.C. typically means having health insurance that covers at least 60% of the cost of covered healthcare benefits, including doctor visits, hospitalizations, and prescription drugs.